-Future Land Use Element Policy 1.2.4 of the City's Comprehensive Plan and the Land Development Code, allow for reduced parking requirements, where appropriate.
+The City's Comprehensive Plan and the Land Development Code, allow for reduced parking requirements, where appropriate.
 In instances where analysis demonstrates that a proposed use will generate less parking than the minimum required by City ordinances, a City process allows for the reduction of required parking spaces.